hansrajdas/algorithms/README.md

 - [Babylonian - Square root](babylonian_square_root.go): Babylonian method to find square root of a number.
 - [BFS traversal](bfs.py): Creates a directed graph and performs BFS traversal.
 - [DFS traversal](dfs.py): Creates a directed graph and performs DFS traversal.
+- [Check cycle in graph](cycle_in_graph.py): Uses DFS approach to check if cycle exists in a directed graph.